egouti/egouti/README.md

 - 👋 Hi, I’m Emma!
-- 👀 I’m interested in learning new things
+- :brain: I’m interested in learning new things
-- :brain: I’m currently learning everything :sweat_smile:
+- :sweat_smile: I’m currently learning everything

 <!---
 egouti/egouti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.